aelassas/wexflow/README.md

 # Run from Code

-You can find instructions in the [wiki](https://github.com/aelassas/wexflow/wiki/Run-From-Code) to run Wexflow from code.
+You can find instructions on running Wexflow from source code [here](https://github.com/aelassas/wexflow/wiki/Run-From-Code).

 # Documentaion